 *Note: Up-front payment discount does not apply with use of 3rd party lending partners

 The income share agreement (ISA) is a contract in which a student receives educational funding in exchange for an agreed-upon percentage of future income over a defined period of time.
 This means students pay once securing a job making a minimum of $40,000 annually.
 If student makes more in compensation than they will pay more each month and pay off a larger portion of the total tuition that is owed under the agreement.
 The amount owed is capped at 1.5 times the baseline tuition.
 Below are the specifics of the income share agreement.
 Please feel free to call (949) 679-7699 for any questions concerning the program.

-Each module of the part time program is $2,995.
-Students that take advantage of the early registration discount can expect to pay $2,695.
+Each module of the part time program is $3,995.
+Students that take advantage of the early registration discount can expect to pay $3,695.
 Payment can be made via credit, debit, cash, or check.
-Students can pay for all modules up-front with each module then costing $2,1995.
+Students can also take advantage of the "earned payment discount" of $1,000 by paying for Modules 2 and 3 up-front after successfully completing Module 1.
+Students should contact admissions if interested in taking advantage of this discount.
 Students can also apply for a loan through Skills Fund for each individual module.
 Skills Fund offers fixed interest rates where interest only is paid through the 1st 4 months after class begins and principle + interest thereafter.
 Interest only payments typically will be around $25 per month.